ashleefv/ApplNumComp/L04: MATLAB basics.md

 * [MATLAB Coding Best Practices](https://www.youtube.com/watch?v=ThDNl4m7GsI&feature=emb_title&ab_channel=AshleeN.FordVersypt)
 [![](http://img.youtube.com/vi/ThDNl4m7GsI/0.jpg)](http://www.youtube.com/watch?v=ThDNl4m7GsI "")

+#### **Comprehension Check**
+* Were any of the best practices new to you?
+* Did any surprise you?
+* Did any confuse you?
+* Describe a situation where you have successfully adopted one of the best practices.
+* Describe a situation where you wish in retrospect that you had adopted one of the best practices, but you didn't at the time.
+Which best practice was it?
+Why might it have made a difference to you?

 ### **Walkthrough and Tutorial**
 Walk through coding of the following examples to show how to debug and the uses.
 * [Raw File](/CHEclassFa20/In%20Class%20Problem%20Activities/MATLAB/MATLABBasicsStart.m)